 Background /Aims: Dilation of the tract before stent deployment is a challenging step in endoscopic ultrasound-guided pancreatic duct drainage (EUS-PDD).
 In this study, we examined the effectiveness and safety of a novel spiral dilator, Tornus ES (Asahi Intec), for EUS-PDD.

 Methods This was a retrospective, single-arm, observational study at Aichi Cancer Center Hospital.
 The punctured tract was dilated using a Tornus ES dilator in all EUS-PDD cases.
 Our primary endpoint was the technical success rate of initial tract dilation.
-Technical success was defined as successful fistula dilation using Tornus ES followed by successful stent insertion.
+Technical success was defined as successful fistula dilation using a Tornus ES followed by successful stent insertion.
 Secondary endpoints were procedure times and early adverse events.

 Results A total of 12 patients were included between December 2021 and March 2023.
 EUS-PDD was performed in 11 patients for post-pancreaticoduodenectomy anastomotic strictures and one patient with pancreatitis with duodenal perforation.
-The technical success rates of stent insertion and fistula dilation using Tornus ES dilator was 100%.
+The technical success rates of stent insertion and fistula dilation using a Tornus ES dilator was 100%.
 The median procedure time was 24 minutes.
 No remarkable adverse events related to the procedure were observed, apart from fever, which occurred in 2 patients.

 Background /Aims: Endoscopic ultrasound (EUS)-guided hepaticogastrostomy (EUS-HGS) performed at the intrahepatic bile duct segment 3 (B3) is widely used for biliary drainage.
 Although performing post-puncture procedures is easier in the intrahepatic bile duct segment 2 (B2) when using a conventional oblique-viewing (OV) EUS scope, this method may cause transesophageal puncture and severe adverse events.
 We evaluated the safety and efficacy of B2 puncture using a novel OV-EUS scope.